spurnik/EC2-Computer/README.md

 11. **HALT** (1111) : Halts the execution, by only asserting the halt signal.

-Now that all the states are defined, we can derive the **state diagram** as follows:
+Now that all the states are defined, we can derive the state diagram, following the Moore model:

  ![](images/StateDiagram.png)

 where:
 + opc : operand code from Datapath's current instruction.
 Acts as input of the FSM.
-+ Enter : external signal of CU.
++ ENTER : external signal of CU.
 When asserted, the data input enters to datapath, so the transition IN => START can be done.

-Output table
+The control output is not defined in the state bubbles because of the space.
+Instead, all state's control words are described in the **output table**:

 | CURRENT STATE | IRLOAD |  JMPMUX | PCLOAD | MEMINSTR | MEMWR | ASEL | ALOAD | SUB | HALT |
 |---------------|--------|---------|--------|----------|-------|------|-------|-----|------|